 Now that we have covered why you need to assess your current FP&A automation solution and the trends impacting the integrations of this software, let's review some of the must-haves your FP&A automation program should feature.

-Here are some questions to ask when considering the ideal solution for your organization:
+Here are some questions to ask when considering the ideal solution for your organisation:

 1. Does It Identify Bottlenecks?